 One of the most intimate meetings you’ll ever have is when you’re standing (or sitting) in front of potential investors with your proverbial hand out, asking for an infusion of cash for your business.
-Whether you’re a startup looking for seed money or an established biz looking for series B funding, your words in these meetings may be some of the most important words ever spoken for your business.
+Whether you’re a startup looking for seed money or an established business looking for series B or C funding, your words in these meetings may be some of the most important words ever spoken for your business.
 And your supporting presentation is your greatest accessory to enhance your narrative.

 So how do you develop a pitch deck like your business (and life) depends on it?

 Create an investment story you want to tell over and over again, and one you’re confident your audience would be interested in hearing.

 You’re going to tell this story many times over, so you want to be sure it’s the right story for your business.
 While the structure of your deck depends on a number of things, asking these questions will help you set up the right story.